Softpick: No Attention Sink, No Massive Activations with Rectified Softmax: Background

 \section{Background}

-Attention sink was introduced by \citet{xiao2023efficient} to describe heads that allocate disproportionate attention to semantically weak but frequent tokens, most commonly the BOS token. \citet{barbero2025llms} argue that such sink-like heads can mitigate over-mixing by acting as approximate no-ops, while \citet{gu2024attention} systematically study correlates of the phenomenon and report that sinks appear broadly in sufficiently trained transformer language models.
+Attention sink was characterized by \citet{xiao2023efficient} as heads that allocate disproportionate attention to semantically weak but frequent tokens, most commonly the BOS token. \citet{barbero2025llms} argue that such sink-like heads can mitigate over-mixing by acting as approximate no-ops, while \citet{gu2024attention} systematically study correlates of the phenomenon and report that sinks appear broadly in sufficiently trained transformer language models.
 Together, these results suggest that sink behavior is not an artifact of a specific setup, but is closely tied to attention normalization, in particular the sum-to-one constraint imposed by softmax.

-Massive activations, introduced by \citet{sun2024massive} as rare but extremely large hidden-state values, pose a challenge for quantization and low-precision training \citep{dettmers2022llmint88bitmatrixmultiplication}. \citet{sun2024massive} further link these outliers to self-attention and softmax-driven sink behavior, motivating mitigation strategies that relax strict normalization.
-For example, \citet{gu2024attention} show that removing normalization (e.g., sigmoid attention) reduces sinks, but sinks reappear once normalization is reintroduced.
-Appended-vector / KV-bias variants similarly require additional learned parameters and can degrade with depth \citep{gu2024attention,sun2024massive}.
-Softmax-1 relaxations add a constant to the denominator \citep{miller2023softmax1} and are evaluated in \citet{kaul2024attention}, while \citet{openai2025gptoss120bgptoss20bmodel} adopt a learnable-bias variant at scale to relax strict sum-to-one behavior.
-However, \citet{owen2025refined} find KV-bias techniques are not a reliable mitigation for massive activations, and architectural alternatives such as gated attention trade additional parameters and computation for reduced sinks and outliers \citep{qiu2025gated}.
-We propose softpick as a drop-in alternative that targets both sinks and massive activations without adding parameters or requiring custom optimizers.
+Massive activations, identified by \citet{sun2024massive} as rare but extremely large hidden-state values, pose a challenge for quantization and low-precision training \citep{dettmers2022llmint88bitmatrixmultiplication}. \citet{sun2024massive} further link these outliers to self-attention and softmax-driven sink behavior, motivating mitigation strategies that relax strict normalization.
+For example, \citet{gu2024attention} show that removing normalization reduces sinks, but sinks reappear once normalization is reintroduced.
+KV bias variants similarly require additional learned parameters and can degrade with depth \citep{gu2024attention,sun2024massive}.
+Softmax+1 relaxations add a constant to the denominator \citep{miller2023softmax1} and are evaluated in \citet{kaul2024attention}, while \citet{openai2025gptoss120bgptoss20bmodel} adopt a learnable-bias variant at scale to relax strict sum-to-one behavior.
+However, \citet{owen2025refined} find KV bias techniques to be unreliable for mitigating massive activations, and architectural alternatives such as gated attention require additional parameters \citep{qiu2025gated}.
+We propose softpick as a drop-in alternative that mitigates both sinks and massive activations without adding parameters or custom optimizers.